Silverpeas/silverpeas-ui-compressor/README.md

 * Supports wildcards for specifying multiple input files.

-* The YUI Compressor requires Java version >= 1.5.
+* The Silverpeas's UI Compressor requires Java version >= 1.8.

 * It is possible to prevent a local variable, nested function or function argument from being obfuscated by using "hints".
 A hint is a string that